-Why do some students take drastic steps?
+Causes of Exam Stress - Why do some Child take drastic steps?
 What situations force them to do so?

 Growing up/teenage is rather stressful in many ways for the current generation.
 Children and teenagers go through different kinds of emotional pain, which they are unable to express and have difficulty in resolving their conflicts.
 Each child is different and his or her ability to cope with difficult situations also differs.

 Though there are numerous reasons why students feel stressed, the most common ones according to the research are ‘Academic performance,’ when they fail in their pursuit of professional excellence, self and school related expectations.
 Read: Exam Stress Buster Tips for Child

 A teenager who is contemplating to take extreme steps may be feeling enormously worried, terrified and distraught with negative thoughts.
 They might feel confined, confused, embarrassed, powerless and hopeless.
 While such feelings and thoughts surround children’s mind, they get desperate to escape from their unbearable, intolerable feelings that they term as “emotional suffering”.
 They feel trapped and are unable to deal with their thoughts and look for solutions.
 The intensity of the emotional pain either distorts or colours their thought process and cripples them in thinking positively.
 In turn, such thoughts also inhibit them to look for support.

 How can Parents or friends of the child gauge that something is amiss and they need to seek help?